The Shikoku is also very loyal and submissive to his owner. He loves to be touched and often likes to give kisses.

 Most offer, or even require, that the dog be returned to them if your situation changes so that you cannot keep the dog.

 They do not just sell you the dog and then disappear, leaving you to cope with problems on your own.
-This is probably the greatest advantage to buying your dog from a responsible breeder.
+This is probably the greatest advantage of buying your dog from a responsible breeder.

 You not only get a happy, healthy, and well-adjusted dog, you also get a lifetime of advice, assistance, and information from someone who is an expert about your dog.